-From the National Book Award-winning author of Just Kids and M Train, a profound, beautifully realized memoir in which dreams and reality are vividly woven into a tapestry of one transformative year.
+From the National Book Award-winning author of Just Kids and M Train comes The Year of the Monkey, a profound, beautifully realized memoir in which dreams and reality are vividly woven into a tapestry of one transformative year.

 All ticket bundles (except Student/U25 and complimentary tickets) include a copy of Smith’s latest memoir, Year of the Monkey.